MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 # Overview of the Office Deployment Tool

 The Office Deployment Tool (ODT) is a command-line tool that you can use to download and deploy Office 365 ProPlus to your client computers.
 The ODT gives you more control over an Office installation: you can define which products and languages are installed, how those products should be updated, and whether or not to display the install experience to your users.
+If you install OneDrive as part of your Office installation, OneDrive does not have the same update control or mechanisms, and doesn't honor Office-specific administrative control that work on other Office applications.

 If you're not an enterprise administrator and are looking to install Office 365 in your home or business, see [Install Office with Office 365](https://go.microsoft.com/fwlink/?LinkId=273820).